SATURDAY, AUG. 26, 2017 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Chris Harkins of Raymond James, J. Mark & Christy Davis, UCA College of Fine Arts & Communication, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

-Twelve-show packages for new subscribers will go on sale to the general public on May 12 via Metrotix.com (or by calling 800-293-5949), followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $30 (General Admission), $40 (Reserved), and $42 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $40 (Reserved), and $42 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Texas-born and Nashville-based, Rodney Crowell has enjoyed a successful career in country and folk over the past four decades.
 Crowell’s 1988 album Diamonds & Dirt produced five consecutive No. 1 hits for country radio, and many of his compositions have been covered by such artists as Emmylou Harris, Johnny Cash, Etta James, Tim McGraw, Van Morrison, and Waylon Jennings.
 He won his first GRAMMY for “After All this Time” for Best Country Song in 1989.
 In 2011, Vintage books published Crowell’s widely praised memoir, Chinaberry Sidewalks, a revealing narrative in which he reflects on his turbulent relationship with his parents and his formative years growing up in southeast Texas.